 Marketing

 The market for chestnuts is huge and growing.
-It would take over 20,000 acres of mature chestnuts to produce as much as the US imported in the year 2000.
-Today we have around 3500 acres of chestnuts in North America, and about 100 new acres are being planted each year.
-At this rate, it will take 170 years before we have enough acres to meet the demand we had in the year 2000.
-Meanwhile, demand has been doubling every 10 years at least since 1980.
-Even with demand this high, chestnuts are not a crop you can just take down to your local elevator – they have to be marketed, somehow.
+Even with high demand, chestnuts are not a crop you can just take down to your local elevator – they have to be marketed, somehow.
 Several options are available.
 Chestnuts can be sold at farmer’s markets, grocery stores, health food stores, to wholesalers, or through the Internet, by mail order.
 Each of these outlets has its own set of advantages and challenges.
-The easiest is to sell directly to the Prairie Grove Chestnut Grower’s Cooperative, located in Columbus Junction, Iowa, and run by Roger Smith (563-260-6333).
+The easiest is to sell directly to the Prairie Grove Chestnut Growers, located in Columbus Junction, Iowa, and run by Roger Smith (563-260-6333).
 There is no fee or application process – you only have to bring in quality nuts.
-Prices paid to growers ranged from $1.30 per pound for small nuts, up to $2.70 per pound for the highest priced nuts (medium sized).
+Prices paid to growers ranged from $3.20 per pound for small nuts, up to $4.00 per pound for the larger nuts.
 Probably the most lucrative way to sell is through PYO (“pick-your-own” or “U-pick).
 The customers come and pick up the nuts every day.
 This eliminates costs for harvesting, sanitation, sorting, bagging, refrigeration, advertising, marketing, packaging, and shipping.
 All of those cost savings add up to pure profit, even if the nuts are sold at a slightly lower price.

 Conclusion

 It is hoped this primer will help you make wise decisions about whether and how to grow chestnuts.
-If any of this information is unclear or inadequate you may contact Tom Wahl of Red Fern Farm at:
+If any of this information is unclear or inadequate you may contact Tom Wahl of Red Fern Farm.
+In 2025 Tom was offering a consultation service.
+Your first 15 minutes of any conversation, on phone or in person is free.
+After 15 minutes, Tom charges $100/hour for his time.

 Red Fern Farm phone: 319-729-5905